Academic Registry>Examinations>Research Viva Voce

 Where does my thesis get sent?

-Your thesis will be stored electronically on Cardiff Metropolitan University DSpace repository.
-The hard copy will be sent to the National Library of Wales in Aberystwyth.
+If you have chosen to have a hard copy printed, this must be sent to the National Library of Wales in Aberystwyth.

 GRADUATION

-Please visit our Graduation Webpage to register your attendance at a Ceremony
+Please visit our Graduation Webpage to register your attendance at a Ceremony.